Birkenstocks are the perfect summer shoe—and there’s a style for everyone

 For the classic minimalist

 In the words of Birkenstock itself, the Arizona sandal (starting at $99.95) is a “timeless icon.”
 It will never go out of style, but maybe that’s because it’s never been in style.
-No matter how you feel about them, you can’t deny that these sandals are as comfortable, supportive, and well-made as they come.
+No matter how you feel about them, you can’t deny that these sandals are as comfortable, supportive, and well made as they come.
 And the classic two-strap design goes perfectly with jeans, dresses, shorts, overalls, and—yes—even suits.
 And if you fancy something that deviates from the most classic of classics—the taupe leather sandals—the Arizona is also available in plenty of varieties, including a jute textile, metallic rose and gold colorways, vegan materials, and even a tie-dye pattern (if you’re really the crunchy type).

 For those who prefer thong-type sandals, there is no better classic style than the Gizeh (starting at $99.95).
-The Gizeh has the same contoured cork footbed, lightweight foam sole, and high quality upper construction, but has a trimmed down, sleek design that looks (and feels) less clunky than the Arizona.
+The Gizeh has the same contoured cork footbed, lightweight foam sole, and high-quality upper construction, but has a trimmed-down, sleek design that looks (and feels) less clunky than the Arizona.

-For the outdoorsperson
+For the outdoors person

-If you enjoy hiking, fishing, rafting, camping, or kayaking, then you probably enjoy the hardily constructed outdoor sandals—like Tevas and Chacos—that can pass the test of time in rugged environments.
-Birkenstock has beefed up their cork insole with a deeply-lugged sole for better traction, water-resistant upper construction, and adjustable hook-and-loop straps for their adventure-ready Kalahari and Tatacoa sandals ($170).
+If you enjoy hiking, fishing, rafting, camping, or kayaking, then you probably enjoy the hardily constructed outdoor sandals—such as Tevas and Chacos—that can pass the test of time in rugged environments.
+Birkenstock has beefed up their cork insole with a deeply lugged sole for better traction, water-resistant upper construction, and adjustable hook-and-loop straps for their adventure-ready Kalahari and Tatacoa sandals ($170).

 For the modernist

-If you could imagine platform sandals that looks like they belong in both 1996 and 2036, then you’d close your eyes and see the Arizona Platform ($220) and Arizona Chunky Platform ($120).
+If you could imagine platform sandals that look like they belong in both 1996 and 2036, then you’d close your eyes and see the Arizona Platform ($220) and Arizona Chunky Platform ($120).
 With stacked platform heels (that are somehow incredibly comfortable) and eye-catching neutral colorways, both of these designs have a little bit of Steve Madden-like nostalgia and a lot of modern design cues.

-For the sandal-hater
+For the sandal hater

 Some people hate showing their toes.
 Some people like to keep a little more shoe between them and the world.
 Some people only like shoes that they can wear year-round.
 We get it.
 And that’s why the Boston Clog ($145) from Birkenstock will never die.
 This four-season classic features the original Birkenstock soft footbed, a durable suede upper, an additional foam layer for extra support and comfort, and the most “Birkenstock” silhouette the brand has to offer.

-For the Crocs-lover
+For the Crocs lover

-For those who are able to love the ugly and embrace Crocs for their light weight, cloud-like (yet plastic-y) comfort, low maintenance, and bright hues, we have your new favorite sandal.
-The foamy, comfy Arizona EVA ($44.95) rings in at a can’t-beat price and comes in every monochromatic colorway you could hope to see, including Barbie hot pink, a creamsicle orange, retina-blasting yellow, lime green, metallic silver, black, and whiteout white.
+For those who are able to love the ugly and embrace Crocs for their light weight, cloudlike (yet plasticky) comfort, low maintenance, and bright hues, we have your new favorite sandal.
+The foamy, comfy Arizona Eva ($44.95) rings in at a can’t-beat price and comes in every monochromatic colorway you could hope to see, including Barbie hot pink, a creamsicle orange, retina-blasting yellow, lime green, metallic silver, black, and whiteout white.

 Looking for more recommendations?
 Check out our other handpicked suggestions.